 This post on how to make an interactive presentation using MS PowerPoint will be incomplete if do not say anything about buttons.

 A button is such a magical contraption which we’re click and suddenly find ourselves in some other place.
 (Wow, what an excellent definition, right?)
-This “teleportation” is possible due to the hyperlink hidden inside the button.
+This “teleportation” is caused by the hyperlink hidden inside the button.

 Simple buttons, like these, look familiar, right?